 One of her most masterful songs, “Gypsy,” actually references the Velvet Underground, which was a San Francesco clothing store frequented by the likes of Janis Joplin, Grace Slick, and Stevie herself.
 “I needed a uniform,” she explained.
 “I’ll be very, very sexy under eighteen pounds of chiffon and lace and velvet.
 And nobody will know who I really am.”

-As the band’s success grew, she began sampling the flea markets wherever they traveled, adding select items to her sartorial tapestry.
+As the band’s success grew, she began sampling flea markets wherever they traveled, adding select items to her sartorial tapestry.
 Twirling shawls and trailing scarves became an essential part of Fleetwood Mac’s stage presence, adding to the artistry and allure.
-Stevie would theatrically leave the stage multiple times throughout a show, often right in the middle of her bandmates’ solos, and return having undergone a complete wardrobe change.
+Stevie would theatrically leave the stage multiple times throughout a show (often right in the middle of her bandmates’ solos) and return in a complete wardrobe change.

-Her appreciation for the unique character of a single piece was contagious.
-Ponchos, berets, and blanket coats all took on a life of their own, combining richly with sensual suede and shimmering velvet.
-And if this is sounding a lot like Paris Fashion Week, that’s absolutely spot on!
-Her style is as timeless now as ever.
+Her appreciation for the unique character of articles of clothing was contagious.
+Ponchos, berets, and blanket coats all took on a life of their own, combining richly with soft suede and shimmering velvet.
+(If this is sounding a lot like Paris Fashion Week, that’s absolutely spot on!
+Her style is as timeless now as ever.)
 These days, she likes to add a celestial note in the form of a crescent moon necklace, often dressing all in black.

 Echoes of “the Stevie Nicks look” can be seen on modern performers from Florence Welch to Beyoncé.
 Sheryl Crow, Mary J. Blige, and Sandra Bernhard are also Fleetwood Mac fans.
 Taking their appreciation to the next level, “Night of a Thousands Stevies” is an annual dance party in New York, where attendees dance to Fleetwood Mac inspired tunes and shake tambourines to demonstrate admiration for their heroine.